 Evo is a powerhouse within the snowboard and ski industries, featuring a comprehensive selection of the most current models on the market.
 We often see the latest boards on Evo before any other retailer, and they offer a decent mix of discounted and past-season items as well.
 Additionally, Evo’s customer service team is helpful and friendly—they’re easy to reach via the handy chat tool at the bottom of each page and have provided a ton of valuable information for us over the years—and the site’s sizing and buying guides are detailed and well organized.

 Compared to the retailers below, Evo typically has the most extensive selection of lengths and varieties (for hard goods like snowboards and splitboards) and sizes and colorways (for clothing).
 The website is easy to navigate, and shipping is free for orders over $50 (importantly, oversized shipping fees do not apply to snowboards).
-And if you’re more of an in-person shopper or need shop services like tuning or repairs, Evo has locations in Whistler, Seattle, Portland, Denver, Salt Lake, Hood River, and Snoqualmie Pass—plus a Tahoe City outpost scheduled to open soon.
-Our only gripe is that Evo’s return policy only applies to “new, unused items,” but that’s fairly standard in the industry (REI and Backcountry are two exceptions).
+And if you’re more of an in-person shopper or need shop services like tuning or repairs, Evo has locations in Whistler, Seattle, Portland, Denver, Salt Lake, and Snoqualmie Pass—plus a Tahoe City outpost scheduled to open soon.
+Our only gripe is that Evo’s return policy only applies to “new, unused items,” but that’s fairly standard in the industry (REI is a notable exception).
 All told, Evo’s mix of inventory and product expertise earn them our top spot.

 Visit Evo.com